CiscoDevNet/finesse-sample-code/CUICSampleGadget/README.md

 # Cisco Finesse - CUIC Sample Gadget
-The learning sample gadget demonstrates how to create a gadget that displays a permalink in an iframe.
+The CUIC sample gadget demonstrates how to create a gadget that displays a permalink in an iframe.
 The gadget is rendered whenever the tab the gadget is on is first visible.
 It is intended to serve as an example of placing a CUIC permalink in a Finesse gadget.
 This sample illustrates how to initialize the gadget, and to set up a handler for determining when the tab that that gadget is on is visible.

 ![Sample Gadget Screenshot](Screenshot.png)